-Terrapoint also utilizes a proprietary software package that performs a fully automated analysis of the quality of the lidar data using overlapping flight lines.
+Terrapoint also utilizes a proprietary software package that performs a fully automated analysis of the quality of the LIDAr data using overlapping flight lines.
 Our flight lines overlap 30 to 50% on either side and thus 60 to 100% of points can be checked for overlap consistency.
 The overlap analysis attempts to minimize the differences in overlap areas by fine-tuning the calibration parameters of the LIDAR system.
-The average agreement between overlapping flight lines for each mission is given in Table 4 below.